Groups, Orders, and Dynamics: The Space of Left-Orders

 \begin{small}\begin{ejer} Given $\Gamma := \mathbb{Z} \wr \mathbb{Z} = \mathbb{Z} \ltimes \oplus_{\mathbb{Z}} \mathbb{Z}$, let $a$ be a generator of the (left) factor $\mathbb{Z}$, and let $b$ be a generator of the $0^{th}$ factor $\mathbb{Z}$ in the right.
 Show that $a,b$ generate $\Gamma$, though the semigroup $P$ generated by them and $id$ satisfies $aP \cap bP = \emptyset$. \end{ejer}\end{small}

 Proposition \ref{fractions-free-semigroup} is false in a very strong way for free groups.
-This is the content of the next result, due to Kielak \cite{kielak}, which actually applies to any group having infinitely many ends.
+This is the content of the next result from \cite{kielak}.
+As the reader may note, the arguments actually apply to any group having infinitely many ends.

 \vsp

 \begin{thm} {\em If $P$ is a finitely-generated, proper subsemigroup of $\mathbb{F}_n$, then $\mathbb{F}_n$ is not the group of fractions of $P$.} \end{thm}